-I thought I’d start with some questions about singing because obviously, we’ve all come to this point in our careers as teachers because actually, we started off as singers.
+I thought I’d start with some questions about singing because obviously, we’ve all come to this point in our careers as teachers, because actually, we started off as singers.
 And I think it’s easy to forget that sometimes.
-So I wanted to also focus on that aspect, you know, when I had my discussion with the teachers because obviously, this is what initially drives us is the fact that we are singers, and may still be singing or wanting to sing.
-So I’d really love to hear the story behind how you got thinking around what journey you’d you’ve taken in that path.
+So I wanted to also focus on that aspect, you know, when I had my discussion with the teachers, because obviously, this is what initially drives us is the fact that we are singers, and may still be singing or wanting to sing.
+So I’d really love to hear the story behind how you got started as a singer and what journey you’d you’ve taken in that path.

 Line Hilton 07:11

 So I found that really interesting when you were talking about your mother saying, You’re smart.
-That doesn’t make sense to go and become a singer. wondered.
-I mean, obviously, for people who have not been, who are not in the music industry, or who haven’t seen other people making a career from it, that is a perception, isn’t it?
-That actually you don’t being smart, and being a singer doesn’t seem to come together, Saying, it’s the only one.
+That doesn’t make sense to go and become a singer.
+I wondered… I mean, obviously, for people who have not been, who are not in the music industry, or who haven’t seen other people making a career from it, that is a perception, isn’t it?
+That actually you don’t being smart, and being a singer doesn’t seem to come together, Same with modelling is the only one.

-Yeah, it’s not a proper job, right.
-And, and my mom and dad had to kind of fight to be able to go to university and college, they were the first in the, in my family to kind of go into higher education.
-And they had to fight through it for their parents to like, what Shouldn’t you go and get a proper job.
+Yeah, it’s not a proper job, right?
+And, and my mom and dad had to kind of fight to be able to go to university and college, and were the first in their, in my family to kind of go and do higher education.
+And they had to fight through it for their parents to like, “well shouldn’t you go and get a proper job?”
 So I think it was always in the cards that I go to university.
-And eventually, I did, but I got to study pop music and songwriting and I think that was kind of a compromise in some ways.
-Because expectations when you’re, your parents kind of, well, they don’t decide for you, but they are the ones who say yay or nay at the end of the day, and choosing your education, you know, you do that kind of when you’re 17, 18 years old, when you’re still not really fully.
-You don’t get to stand up as much, or I did and kind of it’s not a comfortable experience, I think a lot of people what could have been artists development through labels or through management in the past when there was more money in the music industry.
-Education is now kind of fulfilling and, you know, I’m working at the Academy, as I know, you’ve done many times, you kind of taking the role of what an artist development agency or label would in the past and I do think it’s changed the view because we know now that there’s so many transferable skills, so even if you don’t end up going, becoming an artist is so much you learned from doing a degree.
+And eventually I did, but I got to study pop music and songwriting and I think that was kind of a compromise in some ways.
+Because, expectations when you’re a kid your parents kind of, well, they don’t decide for you, but they they are the ones who say yay or nay at the end of the day, and choosing your education, you know, you do that kind of when you’re 17, 18 years old, when you’re still not really fully.
+You don’t dare to stand up as much, or I did and kind of, but it’s not a comfortable experience, and I think a lot of people what could have been artists development through labels or through management in the past when there was more money in the music industry.
+Education is now kind of fulfilling and, you know, I’m working at the Academy, as I know, you’ve done many times, you kind of taking the role of what an artist development agency or label would in the past and I do think it’s changed the view because we know now that there’s so many transferable skills, so even even if you don’t end up going, becoming an artist is so much you learn from doing a degree.
 Yeah, and I’ve, I mean, I’ve done so many different things within the music industry.
 And singing is at the heart of it, or music is at the heart of it.
-But I also learned loads of skills about talking to people and working with people and, you know, the writing techniques and all that kind of stuff that, yeah.
+But I also learned loads of skills about talking to people and working with people and, you know, the writing techniques and all that kind of stuff but, yeah.

-So would you encourage if a student came to you and said, I’m thinking of going into a music college would you encounter or encourage it at all?
+So would you encourage if a student came to you and said, I’m thinking of going into a music college would you encourage it or disencourage it or?

 I would definitely encourage it.
 Because essentially, when else will you have 40 hours a week to spend on music.
-And you’re doing it because no, It depends.
+And you’re doing it because not, it depends.
 I also have students who do a degree because they think they should.
-And they definitely wasted because they might not want to be told ideas, they want to figure everything out them self for they want don’t want to think of music as, as commerce, they want to just do it for their own enjoyment.
+And they definitely waste it because they might not want to be told ideas, they want to figure everything out themselves for they want don’t want to think of music as, as commerce, they want to just do it for their own enjoyment.
 And there is definitely a kind of, there’s a battle between the making a living and actually having music as a hobby.
-And a lot of people I think, go into higher education or even further education, doing like music A-Levels and stuff like that, and almost lose the passion for what they’re doing, at least for a while.
+And a lot of people I think, go into higher education or even further education, doing like music A Levels and stuff like that, and almost lose the passion for what they’re doing, at least for a while.
 And that is generally because they are, well, they haven’t thought of it as a job that thought of it as a hobby.
 And all of a sudden, they can’t put it down, they have to do it.
 And sometimes that takes the enjoyment out of it.
-I often like that liking that as you know, when you’re in the first in a relationship, you always had your best behaviour with every time and you know, always look your best always make an effort to them when you move in with someone, all of a sudden you, you see all facets and solve them and you’re either for more than more in love with them despite or maybe even because of or a breakup.
+I often liken that as you know, when you’re at first in a relationship, you always had your best behaviour with every time and you know, always look your best always make an effort to them when you move in with someone, all of a sudden you, you see all facets of someone and you’re either fall more in, more in love with them despite or maybe even because of or it’ll break up.
 And many people come into university to study music, it’s, it’s like breaking up with their hobby.

 Line Hilton 11:46

-Yes, the Avenue Q song is what we do with a BA in English.
+Yes, the Avenue Q song ‘What We Do With A BA In English’.
 There’s a lot of things like that.
 But yeah, well you were saying me there’s a really good quote by a physicist and philosopher Niels Bohr, I don’t know if you’ve come across that “Education isn’t magic.
 Education is the wisdom wrung from failure”.
 And I think it’s a kind of, yeah, if you get it right, then you save yourself a lot of years of making mistakes.

 Line Hilton 14:00

 Yeah, I can’t find the quote.
 But I’m pretty sure it came from Karate Kid.
-Which mentor said something like, stupid people never learn intelligent people learn from their mistakes and wise people learn from others.
+Which it the mentor said something like, “Stupid people never learn, intelligent people learn from their mistakes and wise people learn from others”.
 And it’s kind of not that similar.
-I mean, yeah, learn that idea of wisdom.
+I mean, yeah, it’s similar in that idea of wisdom.
 Yeah, yeah.
 So I’d like to dig in a little deeper into your teaching evolution.
 So you obviously you’ve got thrown in at the deep end.
-And then found you actually had a taste throat, which was cool.
+And then found you actually had a taste for it, which was cool.
 And there are people who sometimes will start going and teaching and realising that they hate it.
-And you know, that does happen the other way around, too.
-But I just wondered, what would what do you feel you’ve had that equipped you for teaching to that point.
+And you know, that does that happens the other way around too.
+But I just wondered, what would, what do you feel you’ve had that equipped you for teaching to that point.
 And what do you feel that you didn’t have and what did you go and do to go on and correct that.

 Line Hilton 20:15

 From a pedagogical point of view, how did you develop your skills and your knowledge?
-Or they started, you said you had the SLS training?
+You started, you said you had the SLS training?